hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

     }

 ## 1/4/2021
 I had another problem while creating a jump pad.
-The problem was that the player wasn't able to bouce on the jump pad.
-This is because I added a Rigidbody in the jump pad object but I didn't refence the Rigidbody in the code.
+The problem was that the player wasn't able to bounce on the jump pad.
+This is because I added a Rigidbody in the jump pad object but I didn't reference the Rigidbody in the code.
 I fixed this problem by adding Rigidbody rb = bouncer.GetComponent<Rigidbody>(); in the OncollisionEnter function.

     private void OncollisionEnter(Collision collision)
     {